Optimal Designs for 2^k Factorial Experiments with Binary Response

-Consider a $2^{k}$ experiment with binary response, i.e., an experiment with $k$ explanatory variables at $2$ levels each.
+\fontsize{10.95}{14pt plus.8pt minus .6pt}\selectfont Consider a $2^{k}$ experiment with binary response, i.e., an experiment with $k$ explanatory variables at $2$ levels each.
 Suppose $n_{i}$ units are allocated to the $ i$th experimental condition such that $n_{i}\geqslant 0,$ $i=1,\ldots,2^{k}$, and $n_{1}+\cdots+n_{2^{k}}=n$.
-We suppose that $n$ is fixed and the problem is to determine the ``optimal" $n_{i}$'s. \ In fact, we write our optimality criterion in terms of the proportions: and determine the ``optimal" $p_{i}$'s over real values.
-Since $n_{i}$'s are integers, an optimal design obtained in this fashion may not always be ``feasible''.
+We suppose that $n$ is fixed and the problem is to determine the ``optimal" $n_{i}$'s. \ In fact, we write our optimality criterion in terms of the proportions and determine the ``optimal" $p_i \ge 0$ satisfying $\sum_{i=1}^{2^k}p_i=1$.
+Since $n_{i}$'s are integers, an optimal design obtained in this fashion may not always be {viable}.
 In Section~\ref{algo2} we will consider the design problem over integer $n_i$'s.